616: Racket Girls

 It’s Sean Young, after another part.

-Actress Sean Young is best known for her roles in Blade Runner and No Way Out.
+Actress Sean Young is best known for her roles in Blade Runner (1982) and No Way Out (1987).
 She had a very public feud with her ex-boyfriend James Woods in 1988, when Woods took Young to court for allegedly harassing him, and her career has languished since then.
+In her enthusiasm to win the part of Catwoman in the 1992 Batman sequel Batman Returns, Young showed up uninvited on the Warner Brothers lot wearing a homemade Catwoman costume and attempted to confront director Tim Burton.
+The part went to Michelle Pfeiffer.

 Oh, Kathy and Mo split up.